hbhutta/xe-mri-duke-pipeline/README.md

 - lobe split pi 8:
   - bias field works (image_cor.nii made), but problem in gas_binning
   - (128, 128, 128) size could result from resizing for CNN (segmentation.py)
-- [jan 13, 2025] Getting Inputs do not occupy the same physical space! when running bias field correction, and then getting error in gas binning
+- [jan 14, 2025] Getting Inputs do not occupy the same physical space! when running bias field correction, and then getting error in gas binning
   - Will see if using SimpleITK functions to set origin helps
   - Actually we are using the gas high reso as the image and the ct lobe mask part as the mask
   - Github (https://github.com/ANTsX/ANTs/wiki/Inputs-do-not-occupy-the-same-physical-space) says that perhaps calling antsApplyTransforms could resolve the issue
+- [jan 15, 2025] clear tmp/ folder before re-running pipeline
 # references:
 - https://stackoverflow.com/questions/71268147/is-there-a-way-to-test-the-results-of-an-os-system-command-in-python

+save the output of a script to a text file with:
+`python foo.py 2>&1 | tee log.txt`